omneya-hamroush/apartments_listing/README.md

 ## Description
 Listing apartments app

-Example: This project is a property listing web application that allows users to browse apartments and view their details.
+This project is a property listing web application that allows users to browse apartments and view their details.
 It includes search and filter functionalities to find apartments by unit number, status.

 ## Installation